 - Schedule free time.
 All work and no play is a surefire way to burn you out.
 Don't make that mistake - learn how to conquer work burnout.
 When you're creating your schedule, make sure that you include some "you time."
 Over-committing yourself to studying will mean that you soon find it a chore.
 Instead, block out specific times when you'll be working and times when you will be relaxing too.

 To some people, time management comes naturally.
 However, for the rest of us, it takes hard work and dedication.
 If you don't find it easy, stick to these tips and be sure you create habits that work for you.

 Distractions are your worst enemy when studying a course online.
 Since you're doing the work from the comfort of your home, there are plenty of ways that you could get distracted.
 You might accidentally end up binge-watching a series (oops!) or find yourself bogged down with household chores.

 Creating a space in which to study could be the answer.
 Should you have a spare bedroom, you can create a home office.
 But dedicating a corner of your kitchen to your studies works too.

-Not only does this help limit the distractions around you, but it also acts as a ritual.
-When you sit down in that specific space, you will know that it's time to start focussing and studying.
+Not only does this help to limit the distractions around you, but it also acts as a ritual.
+When you sit down in that specific space, you will know that it's time to start focusing and studying.